 First, there's design – OLED sets are lighter and thinner than LCDs, as they don't require a separate backlight.

-To give you an example of just how slim, LG showed off an OLED display just 0.97mm deep back in 2015, while you can actually buy the more recent "Wallpaper" TV (the £8000 OLED65W8), which measures just 2.57mm.
-It's really very flexible.
+To give you an example of just how slim, LG showed off an OLED display just 0.97mm deep back in 2015, while you can actually buy its more recent "Wallpaper" OLED TV which measures just 2.57mm.

 But of greater interest is picture quality.
 Because each pixel can be turned off individually, OLED TVs deliver absolute black and stronger contrast ratio – the holy grail for AV purists.
 We've seen this striking contrast and depth time and time again on OLED TVs, most recently on the five-star LG OLED55C8PLA.

 Since OLED pixels emit their own light and colour, viewing angles also tend to be wider than LED-backlit LCDs: colour and contrast retain their intensity from as far as 90 degrees off-centre.

 And while Samsung's 2018 QLED sets are significantly brighter (the QE55Q9FN reaches 2000nits), OLED panels are catching up.
 You can get over 1000nits of peak brightness from a 2018 LG OLED (such as on the OLED55E8PLA).
 In the past, they topped out at 800nits.

 What are the disadvantages of OLED TV?